 We incorporated under our current name, Avicanna Inc., on November 25, 2016, under the Business Corporations Act (Ontario).
 Our head office is located at 661 University Avenue, Suite 1300, Unit 1397, MaRS Centre, West Tower, Toronto, Ontario, Canada, M5G 0B7.
-Our registered office is located at 510 King Street West, 323, Toronto, Ontario, Canada, M5A 1M1.
+Our registered office is located at 510 King Street East, Suite 323, Toronto, Ontario, Canada, M5A 1M1.

 The Corporation is subject to a shareholders' agreement by and among the shareholders of the Corporation (the "Shareholders' Agreement").
 The Shareholders' Agreement contains customary rights of first refusal, drag along rights, confidentiality obligations, and transfer restrictions.
 The Shareholders' Agreement provides Setu Purohit, Aras Azadian, and Kyle Langstaff with the right to nominate the directors of the Corporation.
-An amendment to the Shareholders' Agreement will be presented to shareholders of the Corporation at the next special meeting of shareholders, expected to be held prior to the listing of the Common Shares on such stock exchange as the Board may determine, and will provide for the automatic termination of the Shareholders' Agreement upon such listing.
+An amendment to the Shareholders' Agreement will be presented to shareholders of the Corporation at the next special meeting of shareholders, expected to be held prior to filing the final prospectus, and will provide for the automatic termination of the Shareholders' Agreement upon such listing.